 Trevor joined Watsi on March 12th, 2013.
-Six years ago, Trevor joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Trevor's most recent donation traveled 5,800 miles to support Soeun, a loving wife and mother from Cambodia, to fund hip surgery so she can walk easily again.
+Seven years ago, Trevor joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Trevor's most recent donation traveled 2,900 miles to support Dismas, a taxi driver from Kenya, to fund fracture repair surgery so that he can walk and work again.

 Trevor has funded healthcare for 89 patients in 13 countries.